YuanchenBei/Awesome-Self-Supervised-Learning-on-Graphs-with-Heterophily/README.md

 # Awesome Self-Supervised Learning on Graphs with Heterophily
-A curated list of heterophilous Graph Self-Supervised Learning papers.
+A curated list of heterophilic Graph Self-Supervised Learning papers.